Quantum Data Management in the NISQ Era: Extended Version: Our Vision: Data Management for Quantum Computing

 The potential for database research in this paradigm is immense.
 First, imagine innovative database systems specifically designed to manage classical data that supports simulation.
-Such systems could handle complex queries, such as updating quantum-state representations as gates are applied, returning classical measurement outcomes, or calculating the closeness of the current quantum state to a desired target state \cite{vinkhuijzen2024knowledge}.

 Second, efficient caching strategies for expensive operations, such as repeated simulations of quantum circuits with varying error parameters, present another important research direction.
-These strategies require the development of efficient data management systems that optimize the computation of such operations.

 The third research direction in this paradigm involves the representation of quantum states and operations.
-Not only can a quantum state be represented as classical data (e.g., vectors), but quantum gates can also be represented as classical data, such as matrices ~\cite{wetering2020zx,hubig2017generic}.
 This is useful for quantum design questions such as optimizing the number of quantum gates or gate depth~\cite{kissinger2020reducing,zulehner2018efficient} and compiling textbook quantum circuits to only include the low-level operations that real quantum devices support~\cite{smith2020open}.
-As the representation of a quantum state (a vector) or quantum gate (a matrix) generally grows exponentially with the number of qubits, developing efficient methods to store and process these data structures is key to making simulations of quantum computation feasible, either in vector form or through more compressed structures like tensor networks~\cite{orus2019tensor} or other advanced representations~\cite{bravyi2017improved,wetering2020zx,zulehner2018advanced, jozsa2008matchgates}.
+As the representation of a quantum state (a vector) or quantum gate (a matrix) generally grows exponentially with the number of qubits, developing efficient methods to store and process these data structures is key to making simulations of quantum computation feasible, either in vector form or through more compressed structures like tensor networks~\cite{biamonte2020lecturesquantumtensornetworks, orus2019tensor} or other advanced representations~\cite{bravyi2017improved,wetering2020zx,zulehner2018advanced, jozsa2008matchgates}.

-As we delve deeper into this paradigm, we explore specific challenges and database research opportunities in Sec.~\ref{ssec:simu2} and~\ref{ssec:dbq2}, where we outline the paths forward for leveraging database techniques to meet the emerging demands of quantum computing.